 Now owned by Google, Snapseed is a free photo editing app that is capable of non-destructive RAW edits.
 Along with the usual slew of tools like exposure and color adjustments, Snapseed also includes a bokeh tool to add background blur, a face enhance to quickly retouch portraits, and tools for double exposures.
 Most of the app’s updates focus on bug fixes and device compatibility and the last major update was years ago, but the app remains a good free option for handling photos, including RAW files.

 If you want all of the latest iOS photo features boiled down into a simple, minimal app, Halide is what you’re looking for.
 Described by its developers as “perfect photography, within reach,” Halide is designed so that you can completely control it using only one hand.
 Despite its simple interface, it includes professional-grade features, including Portrait Mode for both people and pets, depth map tools for dual camera devices, focus peaking, and — of course — RAW photo capture.
+The designers created Halide’s lens switcher to work especially well with the iPhone 11 Pro.
 The app is also praised by users for the gesture controls, including ones to switch lenses on the latest iPhones.
 Halide is $6 on the iOS App Store.

 ProCam 7 (iOS)